 - Stasis – When blood flow becomes sluggish which can lead to the formation of blood clots.
 Heart disease, polycythemia (a higher than normal number of red blood cells or decreased plasma levels making the blood thicker), vascular tumours, partial venous occlusion due to neoplasia, heartworms, shock and hyperviscosity syndromes.

-Pulmonary embolisms are usually very quick to develop, symptoms can vary depending on how large the clot is as well as the location within the lungs.
+Pulmonary embolisms are usually quick to develop.
+Symptoms can vary depending on how large the clot is as well as the location within the lungs.

 Symptoms of a pulmonary thromboembolism may include: